labsyspharm/r-indra-gsea/README.md

 # indra.gsea

-This package provides a simple interface for Gene Set Enrichment Analysis (GSEA) using the [INDRA Biomedical Discovery Engine](https://discovery.indra.bio/).
+This package provides a simple R interface for Gene Set Enrichment Analysis (GSEA) using the [INDRA Biomedical Discovery Engine](https://discovery.indra.bio/).
 The Biomedical Discovery Engine is built on INDRA CoGEx, a graph database integrating causal relations,